dgraph-io/dgraph-docs/content/deploy/dgraph-administration.md

 HTTP and GraphQL, for example endpoints to export data and to perform a clean shutdown.
 All such admin endpoints are protected by three layers of authentication:

-1. IP White-listing (use `--whitelist` flag in alpha to whitelist IPs other than localhost).
+1. IP White-listing (use the `--security` superflag's `whitelist` option on Dgraph Alpha to whitelist IPs other than localhost).
-2. Poor-man's auth, if alpha is started with the `--auth_token` flag (means you will need to pass the `auth_token` as `X-Dgraph-AuthToken` header while making the HTTP request).
+2. Poor-man's auth, if Dgraph Alpha is started with the `--security` superflag's `token` option, then you should pass the token as an `X-Dgraph-AuthToken` header while making the HTTP request.
-3. Guardian-only access, if ACL is enabled (means you need to pass the ACL-JWT of a Guardian user using the `X-Dgraph-AccessToken` header while making the HTTP request).
+3. Guardian-only access, if ACL is enabled.
+In this case you should pass the ACL-JWT of a Guardian user using the `X-Dgraph-AccessToken` header while making the HTTP request.

 An admin endpoint is any HTTP endpoint which provides admin functionality.
 Admin endpoints usually start with the `/admin` path.
 The current list of admin